east of Port Glasgow, Inverclyde

 Four views of the castle in Port Glasgow on the south bank of the River Clyde.

-The buildings next door (west) are Ferguson's shipyard.
+The buildings next door and to the west are Ferguson’s shipyard.

 From the shore side, looking north.

 As you can see in the fourth photo - the overhead view - the tower is built at an odd angle to the main house section of the castle.

 More likely is that the tower was built first and the house part added later.